-Sir Bill Morris OJ was born in Bombay, Jamaica and grew up in Cheapside, attending school in Mizpah.
+Lord Morris of Handsworth OJ, DL was born in Bombay, Jamaica and grew up in Cheapside, attending school in Mizpah.
 He arrived in Birmingham, England in 1954 and worked his way through the ranks of the Transport and General Workers Union to be elected as Britain's first black General Secretary in 1991 and re-elected in 1995.
 He retired from that post in October 2003 after 12 years.

-Bill Morris is continuing his public role in a variety of ways, an d his appointments include:
+Bill Morris has continued his public role in a variety of ways, and his appointments include:

 • Chair, The Morris Public Inquiry (into the professional standards and workplace issues of the Metropolitan Police; reported December 2004)